bic-org-uk/bic-lcf/LCF-1.0.1-REST-Web-Service-Specification.md

 The datatypes 'string', 'int', 'decimal', 'anyURI' and 'dateTime' used below are specified in W3C XML Schema Part 2: Datatypes – see http://www.w3.org/TR/xmlschema-2/.

-In responses the datatype of the following entity reference elements, which are defined in the information entity XML binding specification to have datatype 'string', must in all web service implementations be further constrained to be 'anyURI':
+In XML payloads the datatype of the following entity reference elements, which are defined in the information entity XML binding specification to have datatype 'string', must in all web service implementations be further constrained to be 'anyURI':

 - E01D10.1, E11D03 class-scheme-ref
 - E01D10.2 class-term-ref